ClusterLabs/resource-agents/doc/dev-guides/writing-python-agents.md

 * `ocf_exit_reason`: Prints the exit error string to stderr.
 * `have_binary`: Returns True if the given binary is available.
 * `is_true`: Converts an OCF truth value to a Python boolean.
+* `is_probe`: Returns True when running a probe action.
+Used to return OCF_NOT_RUNNING instead of error code that would cause unexpected actions like fencing before starting the resource or when it is disabled.
 * `get_parameter`: Looks up the matching `OCF_RESKEY_` environment variable.
+* `distro`: Returns <Distro>/<Version> or <Distro> if version info is unavailable.
 * `Agent`: Class which helps to generate the XML metadata.
 * `run`: OCF run loop implementation.